 This quick starter guide for families and caregivers is from Honor.
 Every person with Parkinson’s disease (PD) is unique — and so is every caregiver.
 With the right preparation, planning and support, you can do this!

 My big sister, Janet Reno, died on November 7, 2016.
 She lived with Parkinson's disease for 21 ½ years.
 I have walked that road by her side, but we have not walked that road alone.

 Everyone’s Parkinson's journey is different.
 Since it is age related, most people die of something else.
 There is no point dwelling on the last chapter if you are not going to get there.

-In all our programs, NPF aims to make life better for people affected by Parkinson’s disease (PD).
+In all our programs, the Parkinson's Foundation aims to make life better for people affected by Parkinson’s disease (PD).
 Parkinson's not only affects the person who receives the diagnosis — it extends to that person’s family, friends and community.
 While we pride ourselves on the high quality information and resources we provide for people with Parkinson’s, we also recognize that caregivers need support.

 As a caregiver, what areas of your life can you improve?
 Take this quiz to narrow it down.
 Monitor how your risk factors change over time by taking this quiz every few months.
 Share your results with family and friends so they can better understand the scope of caregiving.

 It is difficult to provide broad, yet helpful occupational therapy tips for Parkinson’s disease (PD).
 As the saying goes, “When you have met one person with Parkinson’s disease, you have met one person with Parkinson’s disease.”
 The best tip I can give you as an occupational therapist is to find and regularly see an occupational therapist in your area who specializes in skilled therapy treatment for people with Parkinson’s.